Yeast Radio – Bloated Lesbian Visionary

 Click here AFTER you’ve registered and installed to join us.

-12 Responses to “YR278 The Echo Chamber or How I Learned to Stop Worrying and Love the Bloat”
+12 replies on “YR278 The Echo Chamber or How I Learned to Stop Worrying and Love the Bloat”

 Madge, I haven’t listened to this podcast yet but I’ve just turned on the news here [Channel 9, a major network here] in Australia and they are FINALLY discussing the videos that you posted a couple of days ago of the security murdering people in the streets and are totally ripping into Bush.
 Most of the footage [interviews, reporters] seem to be from a British news though, so at least the international media are taking note of the kind of bullshit going on with the war.